CLTsolutions/the_rubyist/docs/modules.md

 2. `super()` called with an empty argument list sends no arguments to the higher-up method, even if arguments were passed to the current method.
 3. `super(a, b, c)` called with specific arguments sends exactly those arguments.

-## Stacklikeness

-A stack is a data structure that operates on the LIFO (last in first out) principle.

-## Naming Convention

-Classes use nouns and modules use adjectives for their names.